Q-Mick/fs-journal/journal/03/questions.md

 05. What the difference between a `class` and an instance of a `class`?

   > | class is the definition of the object.
-An instance of a class is a built version based on the blueprints of the class dwfinition |
+An instance of a class is a built version based on the blueprints of the class definition |

 06. What is a computed Property?